HamoCorp/OVR-Dancers-Tool/README.md

 ## feature I still need to add
-1. integration OSC for VRChat, websockets for Resonite
-2. virtual ghost controllers showing the original position of the controller. something I tried but had issues with, so I removed i might try to add it back in the future
+1. virtual ghost controllers showing the original position of the controller. something I tried but had issues with, so I removed i might try to add it back in the future
-3. Language translation needs to help out the Japanese and Korean dancers
+2. Language translation needs to help out the Japanese and Korean dancers
-4. skeletal hand tracking switching
+3. skeletal hand tracking switching
-5. Test it works on Linux
+4. Test it works on Linux

 ## rebuilding (don't read this, only for nerds or Claude)